-M.A.in Educational Administration from St. Mary's University and a K-12 principal license from Saint Mary's o Attend trainings on board governance, finance, and employment
+M.A.in Educational Administration from St. Mary's University and a K-12 principal license from Saint Mary's

-\circ Submissions made to the School Board of Directors
+Submissions made to the School Board of Directors; additional certificates and documentation of trainings attended submitted at the request of the Board of Directors.
+Professional Development activities included:

-- Additional certificates and documentation of trainings attended submitted at the request at the request of the Board of Directors - Attend all trainings and meetings set forth by the Minnesota Department of Education (MDE), the Minnesota School Board Association (MSBA), and the Minnesota Association of Charter Schools (MACS)

-• Attend monthly Director meetings with Authorizer, Pillsbury United
+- o Attend all trainings and meetings set forth by the Minnesota Department of Education (MDE), the Minnesota School Board Association (MSBA), and the Minnesota Association of Charter Schools (MACS) - O Attend trainings on board governance, finance, and employment - Attend monthly Director meetings with Authorizer, Pillsbury United Communities (PUC) - o Collaborate with support staff on daily functions of school, budgets, staff trainings, etc. - o Track and compile data required by the Authorizer (Pillsbury United Communities) - o Submit mandatory reports to the Minnesota Department of Education (MDE) and Authorizer (PUC) as required ensuring district compliance

-Communities (PUC)

-\circ Collaborate with support staff on daily functions of school, budgets, staff trainings, etc.

-• Track and compile data required by the Authorizer (Pillsbury United Communities)

-• Submit mandatory reports to the Minnesota Department of Education (MDE) and Authorizer (PUC) as required ensuring district compliance